Divine1/Spring-Boot/boot-rest.md

 # boot-rest

+#### what is this project about?
+This is a web project with rest services.
+This is not a Jsp based web project

 Setting up a project from scratch could be time consuming if not done right.
 This project is a boiler plate and it is ready-to-run state.

 - Softwares Used to develop this project